lorenzoscottb/DReAMy/README.md

 ```
 ```
 [{'summary_text': 'the dreamer experienced sadness. the individual male father adult experienced apprehension . the group indefinite known adult experienced sadness .'}, {'summary_text': 'The dreamer experienced happiness and apprehension and happiness.
-The individual female known adult experienced sadness. the dreamer and the individual female uncertian adult experienced happiness'}, {'summary_text': 'The dreamer experienced apprehension and confusion . the individual male known teenager experienced happiness. the group joint uncertian teenager experienced sadness.'}]
+The individual female known adult experienced sadness. the dreamer and the individual female uncertian adult experienced happiness'}]
 ```
 ## NER